Lesson 4 of 8 - evolve and enjoy high-nurturance relationships

 revise the parenting agreement within your own limits and needs.

-• explore the possibility that your ex's behavior may be caused by (a) a values conflict over parenting and/or money, promoting (b) a loyalty conflict and/or (c) some relationship triangles.
+• explore the possibility that your ex's behavior may be caused by (a) a values conflict over parenting and/or money, promoting; (b) a loyalty conflict; and/or (c) some relationship triangles.
 If so, focus on resolving them vs. haggling over the parenting agreement.
+See this for options.

-• Choose a mutual-respect attitude, and ask your ex whether you are doing anything that motivates her or him to violate the agreement or order.
+• Choose a mutual-respect attitude, and ask your ex whether you're doing anything that motivates her or him to violate the agreement or order.
 Then listen.
 Doing this does not mean you agree.

 • ''Map'' recent communication sequences with your ex about the parenting agreement (or other conflicts) to see if that illuminates ways to improve your problem-solving outcomes.